bringauto/package-to-image-placer/README.md

 For working with the image, the tool uses `libguestfs` to mount the image's filesystems.

-The tool supports interactive mode, which allows the user to select the package, target partition and the service files to activate.
+The tool supports interactive mode, which allows the user to select the package, target partition, and the service files to activate.
 Then it can generate a config file for the tool to use in non-interactive mode.

 ## Requirements